yassato/caige_barley/manuscript/manuscript.md

 We determined the statistical significance at $p$ = 0.05 and the marginal significance between $p$ = 0.05 and 0.1 throughout the present study.
 To check if any genes are located near our focal SNPs, we refer to the genome annotation of Barley Morex V3 [@mascher_long-read_2021] through the GrainGenes database (<https://wheat.pw.usda.gov/GG3/genome_browser>).

+## Data availability
+All the source code and input data are available at GitHub (<https://github.com/yassato/caige_barley>).
+Supplementary Figure S1 presents GWAS QQ plots.
+Supplementary Table S1 shows the list of exact URLs for the original input data.
+Supplementary Table S2 and S3 include the exact $p$-values for the likelihood ratio tests shown in Figure 2.
+All the supplementary figures and tables are available through Figshare at https://doi.org/xxxxxx.

 # Results